 I’ve put together this handy guide with the help of my friends over at World Animal Protection.

 Cage-free eggs are laid by chickens that don’t live in cages.
 They are mostly still living in an industrial facility, but they are on the floor of the facility and not crammed 4-6 in a cage.
-Cage-free labels refer to the type of housing facility the hens live in and include free run, cage free, free range and organic.
+Cage-free labels refer to the type of housing facility the hens live in and include free run, cage-free, free-range and organic.

-Free run or cage-free eggs mean the chickens get to go outside in an enclosed area, they get to be on the ground, they get to pick and eat bugs and grass both of which add flavour to the eggs.
+Free-run or cage-free eggs mean the chickens get to go outside in an enclosed area, they get to be on the ground, they get to pick and eat bugs and grass both of which add flavour to the eggs.
 This is an important part of their laying cycle.

 Related post: A Meat and Poultry Label Guide To Help You Shop

-World Animal Protection notes that “in Canada and the U.S., eggs labeled Organic not only mean hens’ feed is free of additives and animal by-products, but that they are provided with nest boxes and given access to outdoors (weather permitting).
+World Animal Protection notes that “in Canada and the U.S., eggs labelled Organic not only mean hens’ feed is free of additives and animal by-products, but that they are provided with nest boxes and given access to outdoors (weather permitting).
 In Canada, the standards also stipulate minimum space requirements and that perches and dust bathing materials must be provided.
 When shopping for eggs, make sure they are LOCAL, organic AND free-range.
-You are going to pay more, but you are making a difference not only for your health but the welfare of the animals too.
+You are going to pay more, but you are making a difference not only for your health but for the welfare of the animals too.
 Shopping at your local farmers market is the best way to ensure the health of the egg and the chickens that produce them.”